The most recent surface water level reading was 979.19' (east bay) on April 25, 2017

-This can be compared to the final reading last fall on November 28, 2015 of 979.71' and the Ordinary High Water Level for Sarah of 979.90'.
+This can be compared to the initial reading this season of 979.07 on 4/1/17 and the final reading last fall on December 6, 2016 of 979.65' and the Ordinary High Water Level for Sarah of 979.90'.
 Thank you to Cindy Keating (west bay) and Fred Lang (east bay) who continue to volunteer their time to monitor our lakes’ water levels for the MN DNR, LSIA, and our website for yet another year!

 Ordinary High Water Level for Lake Sarah (27-0191) 979.90' (revised from 979.50' as of 10/13/2003 - Minnesota DNR OHWL study in.pdf) The ordinary high water level (OHWL) is a reference point that defines the DNR's regulatory authority over development projects that are proposed to alter the course, current, or cross section of public waters and public waters wetlands.
 For lakes and wetlands, the OHW is the highest water level that has been maintained for a sufficient period of time to leave evidence upon the landscape.
 The OHWL is commonly that point where the natural vegetation changes from predominately aquatic to predominantly terrestrial.
 For watercourses, the OHWL is the elevation of the top of the bank of the channel.
 For reservoirs and flowages, the OHWL is the operating elevation of the normal summer pool.
 The OHWL is also used by local units of government as a reference point from which to determine structure setbacks from water bodies and watercourses.
 See also legal definition under Hydrographics Program.
 For more information on determining OHWL please see "Guidelines for Ordinary High Water Level (OHWL) Determinations".